Northern Bank robbery: Cunningham convictions

 In March 2009, Ted Cunningham was found guilty at Cork Circuit Court on ten charges of laundering over £3 million which came from the robbery.
 He was remanded in custody and later received a sentence of ten years' imprisonment.
 His son was also convicted of one charge of money laundering.
 Cunningham senior appealed and his conviction was quashed by the Court of Criminal Appeal in May 2012.
 The court decided that the warrant used to search his house was invalid because it had been issued by the senior Garda officer in charge of the investigation under section 29(1) of the Offences against the State Act, which the Supreme Court had recently found to be repugnant to the Constitution of Ireland.
 The court ordered a retrial on nine of the ten original counts of money laundering.
 It directed that the tenth, relating to a sum of money allegedly found in Cunningham's home, was not to be retried.
-Cunningham was remanded in custody with the possibility of bail.
+He was again remanded in custody with the possibility of bail.

-At the retrial in February 2014, Ted Cunningham pleaded guilty and received a 5-year suspended sentence on two counts of laundering about £275,000.
+At the retrial in February 2014, Cunningham pleaded guilty and received a 5-year suspended sentence on two counts of laundering about £275,000.
 He avoided imprisonment on account of his bad health and his promise to resign from Chesterton Finance.
 The sums of £2.985 million and €45,000 which had been impounded during police raids were forfeited to the state.
 Cunningham sued Northern Bank in 2020 regarding the impounded money, alleging that the Gardai had seized it improperly.
+He began a new case aiming to clear his name in 2023.